Vanda Felbab-Brown: Education

-In June 1999 Felbab-Brown obtained a B.A. in government from Harvard University.
-In February 2007 she completed a Ph.D. in political science at the Massachusetts Institute of Technology.
+In June 1999, Felbab-Brown obtained a B.A. in government from Harvard University.
+In February 2007, she completed a Ph.D. in political science at the Massachusetts Institute of Technology.

 Career

-In 2007 Felbab-Brown worked as assistant professor at the School of Foreign Service at Georgetown University.
-In fall 2008 she became adjunct professor at the university.
-In 2009 and again in 2011 she was asked to work as adjunct professor at the University of Delaware.
-In 2012 and 2013 she was guest lecturer at the School of Advanced Military Studies in Fort Leavenworth.
-From March 2012 until July 2013 she also was on the advisory board of the Modernizing Drug Law Enforcement Initiative.
-Since June 2013 she has been a member of the Economics of International Drug Strategy expert group which is organized by the London School of Economist's IDEAS.
+In 2007, Felbab-Brown worked as assistant professor at the School of Foreign Service at Georgetown University.
+In the fall of 2008, she became adjunct professor at the university.
+In 2009 and again in 2011, she was asked to work as adjunct professor at the University of Delaware.
+In 2012 and 2013, she was guest lecturer at the School of Advanced Military Studies in Fort Leavenworth.
+From March 2012 until July 2013, she also was on the advisory board of the Modernizing Drug Law Enforcement Initiative.
+Since June 2013, she has been a member of the Economics of International Drug Strategy expert group which is organized by the London School of Economics' IDEAS.

-Since March 2017 she is a senior fellow for foreign policy at the Brookings Institution in Washington, D.C.
+Since March 2017, she has been a senior fellow for foreign policy at the Brookings Institution in Washington, D.C.
 In addition, she is involved in a number of projects at the Institution.
 She is co-director of the project "Reconstituting Local Orders" as well as director of the "Improving Global Drug Policy: Comparative Perspectives and UNGASS 2016" project.